adityajaiswal094/Stocks/README.md

    - Endpoint: `/stocks`.
    - Example: `http://localhost:8080/stocks?name=A.SARABHAI` or `http://localhost:8080/stocks?name=ARE%26M`.
 Here **%26** denotes '&'.

+     Will return an array objects for the provided name for all the dates present in DB.

 3. `GET` route to get stock price history list for UI graph.